dhollerbach/chef/README.md

 * **Specify platforms, drivers (vagrant, ec2, etc), and recipes for chef kitchen to test against**
   * If you generated a cookbook using chef generate, a .kitchen.yml file is automatically built for you in that cookbook's directory.
 Edit this file to add platforms, recipes, or other resources you'd like to test against.

+* **Supermarkets - should I use the public one or make a private one?**
+  * Depends on your needs but if you want a private one, it's common to make a GitHub repo and keep your cookbooks there.
+You could also create a supermarket internally link a url to it.
+Just be sure to change the Berksfile 'source' in your cookbook to that new link or url